 According to 35 U.S.C.
 112 (a), claims must be supported by the written description.
 To help with fulfilling the “written description” requirement, ClaimMaster can determine whether any terms or words used in claims are not explicitly supported in the specification (i.e., all document sections other than claims).
-For example, if the claim recites “a widget device,” ClaimMaster will search the specification of the patent document and determine whether this term appears in the specification.
+For example, if the claim recites “a widget device,” ClaimMaster will perform patent proofreading and search the specification of the patent document and determine whether this term appears in the specification.

 To check whether claim terms (i.e., individual words or phrases) for support in the specification, perform the following steps:

 - Open Specification Support Tool

 From the ClaimMaster tab, click on the Individual Tools menu, then select Find Support for Claim Terms in the Specification:

 Next, you will see a window that gives you a list of claim terms and individual words found in claims.
 You can edit, add or remove items from both lists.
 In addition, check Find text citations for supported terms/words if you’d like ClaimMaster to also identify portions of the document that do support identified terms.